-The first iterative review deadline (optional): June 12, 2023
+The first iterative review deadline: March 10, 2025

 The Feast Centre will provide an iterative review process for applications.
 Applicants have the opportunity to ask for advice and support during application development and also after the applications are submitted for first round reviews.
 Applicants are encouraged to seek advice and support from Feast Centre team members while developing their application.
 Applicants who submit for the first draft deadline will be provided feedback on their research project proposal from the review committee, prior to the final application deadline.
 This iterative process will provide an opportunity for submission of robust, clear, and rigorous applications.
-The first round of reviews may result in questions for the second round of reviews.
-Applicants will be offered the opportunity to address those questions for the second round of reviews.
+The first round of reviews may result in questions from the review committee and applicants will be offered the opportunity to address those questions for the second round of reviews.
 Applications that come in after this deadline will not be eligible for the iterative review process and will be provided feedback after the completed review.

-The second and final deadline: July 13, 2023
+The second and final deadline: April 14, 2025